orionrobots/orionrobots.github.io/_posts/2005-05-30-freeforming-a-rectifier-bridge.md

 # Method:

 Be sure you are wearing your safety goggles for this.
-I would strongly recommend reading this guide <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>.
+I would strongly recommend reading this guide <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>.

 <center>What we intend to end up with</center>
 ![]({{page.gal}}/157-bridgefreeforms4.png){: .img-responsive .center-block}